 Sophie - Richmond“I cannot comment positively enough on the psychologist that I saw at The British CBT & Counselling Service.
 She provided a structured yet flexible framework for discussing my issues.
 She was insightful and at times necessarily firm and challenging which was exactly the sort of counsellor I had hoped to be paired with.
 I do not know if this is her natural style or she was perceptive enough to realise that such an approach would suit my personality.
 But either way, I was delighted to discover she wasn’t just full platitudes.
 I found her to be helpful, a great listener, perceptive and broad minded.
 She was able to draw accurate insights into my troubles and pinpoint key issues which were manifesting themselves in a number of ways in many areas of my life.
 She was able to direct me to helpful books and teach me key skills for overcoming problems.
 I would very highly recommend The British CBT & Counselling Service to anyone seeking help.”.

-To future proof your therapy, in the final phase of therapy your Psychologist will help you to understand the factors that have made you vulnerable to stress in the first place and then help you the develop strategies to limit their influence on you in the future.
+To future proof your therapy, in the final phase of treatment your Therapist will help you to understand the factors that have made you vulnerable to stress in the first place and then help you the develop strategies to limit their influence on you in the future.

 Click/Tap the thumbnails for a larger image

-All of our Psychologists offer Stress counselling, click here to view the team.
+All of our Therapists offer Stress counselling, click here to view the team.